EdsonCaliman/banking.operation-contact-api/README.md

 # How to run

-With a docker already installed run:
+With a docker already installed:

+Run first the project: https://github.com/EdsonCaliman/banking.operation-contact-api

+After run:

 docker-compose up -d